18

 They also need to quickly identify inaccurate information being shared on social media.

-Smarp helps the AMA tackle this challenge by notifying its members about any new and urgent COVID-19 updates in a timely manner.
+Haiilo helps the AMA tackle this challenge by notifying its members about any new and urgent COVID-19 updates in a timely manner.

 The AMA uses the platform to instantly notify its members about any new updates released by the government, local authorities and health organizations such as the World Health Organization and the Centers for Disease Control and Prevention (CDC).
 That way, physicians and trainees can effectively educate their patients and the public about the latest information about the virus.

 The American Medical Association is a complex organization that covers multiple medical and health-related topics.
-By including Smarp into its communication ecosystem, the AMA has managed to build a community of engaged physicians and medical students that raise awareness around the AMA and advocate for sound healthcare policy outside the organization.
+By including Haiilo into its communication ecosystem, the AMA has managed to build a community of engaged physicians and medical students that raise awareness around the AMA and advocate for sound healthcare policy outside the organization.
 Members set the record straight with the facts and specific AMA content shared via their social media accounts.
-They have reached more than 2 million people on social media through Smarp in just one year.
+They have reached more than 2 million people on social media through Haiilo in just one year.